-SHC self-insures for professional liability risks, postretirement medical benefits, workers' compensation, health and dental.
+SHC self-insures for professional liability risks, postretirement medical benefits, workers' compensation and health and dental benefits.
 These liabilities are reflected as self-insurance reserves in the consolidated balance sheets.

 - Professional Liability SHC is self-insured through SUMIT for medical malpractice and general liability losses under claims-made coverage.
-SHC also maintains professional liability reserves for claims not covered by SUMIT which totals \$6,608.
-For the policy period September 1, 2009 to September 1, 2010, SUMIT retains 100% of the risk related to the first \$15,000 per occurrence.
+SHC also maintains professional liability reserves for claims not covered by SUMIT which totals \$5,756.
+Since September 1, 2005, SUMIT has retained 100% of the risk related to the first \$15,000 per occurrence.
 The next \$115,000 is transferred to various reinsurance companies.
-For the period from September 1, 2005 to September 1, 2009, SHC maintained the same coverage limits as fiscal year 2010.
 Prior to September 1, 2005, SHC maintained various coverage limits. - Postretirement Medical Benefits Liabilities for post-retirement medical claims for current and retired employees are actuarially determined. - Workers' Compensation SHC purchases insurance for workers' compensation claims with a \$750 deductible per occurrence.
 Workers' compensation insurance provides statutory limits for the State of California.
 An actuarial estimate of retained losses (or losses retained within the deductible) has been used to record a liability. - Health and Dental Liabilities for health and dental claims for current employees are based on estimated costs.